vatsal28/civic_vision/PRD.md

 - No design skills required - AI handles the transformation
 - Dual modes: Urban renewal (City Mode) and Interior design (Home Mode)
 - Useful for urban planners, activists, homeowners, and real estate professionals
-- Free credits for new users (3 generations)
+- Free credits for new users (2 generations: 1 for City, 1 for Home)

 ---